atalay1/portfolio-guard/README.md

 The entire application is containerized with Docker for complete reproducibility and is ready for cloud deployment.

+Next steps: Use news from Alpha Vantage API to make more informed comments on the portfolio.

 🚀 How to Run Locally

 This project is built with Docker and can be run in two simple commands.